eMous/tlnx/codex/codex.md

 ## Result
 - The script failed while enumerating modules because the current macOS bash (v3.2) does not support the `mapfile` builtin; logs showed `mapfile: command not found`.
 - Because the tool defaulted to remote mode afterward, it attempted to sync the project to `root@bj.tomt.online` and opened a remote session (fortunately it only displayed the help text, but it did connect).
-This highlights that `IS_EXECUTION_ENVIRONMENT=false` triggers remote execution unless overridden.
+This highlights that `REMOTE_RUN=false` triggers remote execution unless overridden.

 ## Lessons
 - Interactive selection currently depends on bash features not available in macOS’s default shell; we should replace `mapfile` or require bash >=4.
-- When running tests locally, explicitly set `IS_EXECUTION_ENVIRONMENT=true` (or provide dummy hosts) to avoid unintended remote transfers.
+- When running tests locally, explicitly set `REMOTE_RUN=true` (or provide dummy hosts) to avoid unintended remote transfers.

 ---
 id: demand-007